metikular/coupon-store/README.md

 - Store coupons and discounts
 - Store loyalty cards
-- Several types of barcodes supported for coupons and loyalty cards
+- Several types of barcodes and QR codes supported for coupons and loyalty cards
 - Dark mode

 ## Setup